 Rhinoplasty: Surgical Correction of the Deviated Septum

 For more severe cases or when non-invasive treatments are not effective, deviated septum repair surgery may be necessary.
-Rhinoplasty, also known as a nose job, is a surgical procedure that can correct a deviated septum and also improve the overall appearance of the nose.
+This surgical procedure can correct a deviated septum and also improve the overall appearance of the nose.
 During the procedure, the surgeon will make incisions inside the nostrils to access the nasal septum.
 The septum is then straightened and repositioned to remove the nasal obstruction.

 Turbinate Reduction